Elements of grammar of the koine Greek of the New Testament, including vocabulary, translation, and reading. Weekly lab required. Fall

 An introduction to the status and role of Christianity and mission worldwide.
 Includes a brief history of Christian mission, current facts about mission needs, Christian and mission relationships to world religions, political ideologies, national development, and non-Western cultures.
 Fall

 Acquaintance with the dynamics of Christian witnessing in the neighborhood, at work, and in the friend-to-friend approach of personal Bible study.
 Christ's example of witnessing is highlighted.
-Includes participation in the departmental summer field school.
-Spring, Summer
+Fall

 Preparation for Mission Service

+Lays the foundation for biblical sermon construction and delivery.
 This class is the prerequisite for all other homiletics courses and is a requirement for all religion/theology majors.
-Weekly lab required.
-Fall
+Spring